Kate Jones (politician): Political career

 Before entering Parliament, Jones worked as a Senior Media Adviser to Queensland Minister for Public Works, Housing and Racing Robert Schwarten and as Media Adviser to former Queensland Treasurer David Hamill.

 Jones was elected to state Parliament for the seat of Ashgrove at the 2006 general election to succeed Jim Fouras, who had served as Speaker of the Legislative Assembly during the 1990s.
 After retaining her seat in the 2009 election, she was appointed Minister for Climate Change and Sustainability in the new Bligh cabinet, replacing Andrew McNamara.

 2012 election

 Jones stood down from cabinet on 19 June 2011 to focus on defending her seat against newly elected LNP leader Campbell Newman at the 2012 state election.

-During the campaign Jones used lolly-pink branding rather than Labour's color of red; this tactic was copied from an approach used by Kevin Rudd.
-Jones' supporters were issued pink T-shirts with the words "Keep Kate".

 At that election, Jones was defeated, suffering a 13 percent swing as part of the LNP's massive victory.
 Newman became Premier.

 2015 election

 Jones sought to regain her old seat in the January 2015 state election.
 She won, defeating Newman on a swing of 10 percent—more than double what she needed.
 She became the second challenger to unseat a sitting premier in Queensland, the previous time this happened was in 1915.